neonephos/neonephos_website/README.md

 - Add more comments
 - Follow Vitepress' best practices
 - Automatically fetch committee member info via LFX
-- Fix cachine of the landing page so that the events are reloaded on each page visit.
+- Fix caching of the landing page so that the events are reloaded on each page visit.